liorsbg/react-native-chat-demo/README.md

 Next, install and run the client (react native) application to have it connect and participate in the chat.

 TODOs
+* improve and break out notifier; run as a seperate component.
 * implement room system (user can join a specific chat room)
 * user management
 * history and syncronization